bitmakerlabs/fed-prep-work/README.md

 ## Getting Started

-### Accounts to Create Before First Class
+### Accounts You'll Need
 - [Alexa](https://alexa.bitmakerlabs.com/)
  - Alexa is the learning platform we use at Bitmaker.
-You'll find all the material, screencasts, and assignments on Alexa.
-Signing up is simple. **We'll be sending you an invitation to join our platform.** Keep a look out in your inbox!
+You'll find all the material, screencasts, and assignments on Alexa. **We'll be sending you an invitation to join our platform.** Keep a look out in your inbox on the first day of class!
 - [Github](https://github.com/join)
  - Github is the service we use to share our code with one another.
 To get started, create an account.
 We'll be collecting your Github username once the course starts.